VWO Testing

 a reference cartoon to explain the concept

 So, here we are: still undecided about the pricing.
-We don’t want to charge too high, neither we want to charge too less.
-To get better insights into pricing, I decided to research if there had been a successful startup in a complementary industry which was in a similar position.
-I was lucky enough to find Clicktale, a company which provides heatmaps and usability testing tools.
-Thanks to Archive.org, a great way to trace their progress over years is to look at their website and pricing evolution over time.
-(Note: I don’t have any insider information about their company nor I am affiliated to Clicktale in any manner.
+We don’t want to charge too high, nor do we want to charge too less.
+To get better insights into pricing, I decided to research if there had been a successful startup in a complementary industry that was in a similar position.
+I was lucky enough to find Clicktale, a company that provides heatmaps and usability testing tools.
+Thanks to Archive.org, a great way to trace their progress over the years is to look at their website and pricing evolution over time.
+(Note: I don’t have any insider information about their company nor I am affiliated with Clicktale in any manner.
 All material that I have used for research is publically available on the Internet).

 The Story

-Clicktale started in May, 2006 as a closed alpha.
-Within a month, they quickly transitioned to beta and did not exit from beta until May, 2007 (a full year in beta).
-However, they still remained invite only till July, 2007.
-Within this beta period they started taking feedback from their users on what they can pay for the tool.
+Clicktale started in May 2006 as a closed alpha.
+Within a month, they quickly transitioned to beta and did not exit from beta until May 2007 (a full year in beta).
+However, they still remained invited only till July 2007.
+Within this beta period, they started taking feedback from their users on what they could pay for the tool.
 Read the thread titled ‘Pricing for Clicktale’ on their forum (dated Feb 14, 2007).
-Every reply on this thread is a must read, however the poll results summarize their users’ feedback on pricing:
+Every reply on this thread is a must-read, however, the poll results summarize their users’ feedback on pricing:

 the poll on the type of service plan to be used